G4B3R-mini/Block/README.md

           delete from persisted entries.
     - [ ] this _could_ be done with crashlytics, would be very hacky.
 Before sending a crash, clear all crashes, then attach data as messages, add error, and send data
+    - [ ] If implemented this way also add crash reporting quick access (bug icon) and add to settings at bottom, only if proceed

 # Current Structures